Signed in as:

 I have a BA (Hons) in Combined Studies (English Literature and History) from Newcastle University, an MSc in Development Studies from the School of Oriental and African Studies, and a Postgraduate Certificate in Education (PGCE) and Qualified Teacher Status (QTS) from Goldsmiths University.
 Prior to entering the education sector in 2013, I spent eight years of my professional life in the charity sector.
 This included managing projects in disadvantaged communities in the Global South, including a street children programme in Uganda and a U.N. verified cook stove programme in rural South Africa.

 In schools, both here in Watford and in London, I have predominantly worked in Years 5 and 6, so have an excellent understanding of this age group, the Key Stage 2 curriculum and the challenges around secondary transfer.
-I have also been a 1-1 and small group tutor for the South West Herts Schools Consortium examinations for six years, supporting a large number of children and parents to achieve the school placements of their choice.
+I have also been a 1-1 and small group tutor for the South West Herts Schools Consortium examinations for eight years, and Cedar Tree Tuition is about to enter its third year of operation, supporting a large number of children and parents to achieve the school placements of their choice.

 My ambition is for Cedar Tree Tuition to operate with a difference; to provide an holistic service that compassionately supports children, academically and emotionally, as they face this challenge.